Michel Sitjar

-Michel Sitjar (13 September 1942 – 10 June 2019) was an international rugby union player for France and played club rugby for Agen.
+Michel Sitjar (13 September 1942 – 10 June 2019) was an international rugby union and rugby league player for France and played club rugby for Agen.
 He also tried rugby league for a year in XIII Catalan after brutally stopping his career at 28.
 Sitjar played as a flanker and won three Brennus Shields with the Sporting Union Agenais (1962, 1965 and 1966).

 In 2008 he published his first collection of poems (Rugby & Poésie), followed by the second one Rugby & Poésie, deuxième mi-temps two years later.

-He killed himself at his home in Lamagistère on June 10, 2019.
+Sitjar committed suicide by gunshot at his home in Lamagistère on June 10, 2019.